kartman88/2w-robot-gazebo/README.md

 # 2w-robot-gazebo
-2 Wheels robot simulation on gazebo
+2 Wheels robot simulation on gazebo for data collection.